libreops/librenet-ansible/vagrant/README.md

 # Change to vagrant directory
 cd diaspora_ansible/vagrant/

-# Edit Vagrantfile to much your setup and start vagrant
+# Edit Vagrantfile to match your setup and start vagrant
 vagrant up
 ```